FI2BCPP10 Programming Fundamentals

 - Course description

-- Course codeFI2BCPP10
+- Course CodeFI2BCPP10

-- Level of study5.2
+- Level of Study5.2

-- Program of studyData Analyst 2
+- Program of StudyData Analyst 2

 - Credits10

-- Course coordinatorBertram Haskins, Alec Du Plessis
+- Study Plan CoordinatorBertram Haskins, Alec Du Plessis

 This course introduces candidates to programming fundamentals, using Python 3.x as the selected programming or scripting language.
 Candidates will learn to write structured code and be introduced to programming concepts such as data types, operators, collections, objects, comprehensions, file input-output, and various libraries.
 Candidates will learn about application programming interfaces (APIs) and how they access data stored within traditional and cloud-based databases.
 Candidates will learn how to write code in an integrated development environment (IDE), but will also become familiar with an alternative development, such as Jupyter Notebook.
 This type of environment simplifies the process of documenting code, presenting output and exporting reports in the form of Markdown.